knarkzel/vom/README.md

 # vom

-`vom` is a rewrite of [nom](https://github.com/Geal/nom "nom") in V.  It's essentially parser combinators library written in V.
+`vom` is a rewrite of [nom](https://github.com/Geal/nom "nom") in V.  It's a parser combinators library written in V.

 ## Why parser combinators?